harendranathvegi9/stitchz-social-login/README.txt

   the "X" next to the provider name, or added by click the provider name.

+== REQUIREMENTS ==

+None.

-== TROUBLESHOOTING ==
+== Frequently Asked Questions ==

-* If the sample login links do not display on the Stitchz Login API Settings page, check the following:
+=If the sample login links do not display on the Stitchz Login API Settings page, check the following:=

-  - Check that the App Url, ApiKey and AppSecret are entered exactly as displayed in your Stitchz application page at: https://login.stitchz.net/
+  - Check that the App Url, ApiKey and AppSecret are entered exactly as displayed in your Stitchz application page at: <a href="https://login.stitchz.net/">https://login.stitchz.net/</a>

   - Confirm your settings, click Save and try again.

   - Go to your Stitchz application and confirm the Return Url matches your website address plus the required Stitchz end point in Wordpress, i.e.
     'http://www.YourWebsiteAddress.com/stitchz_social_login/auth'

-== Frequently Asked Questions ==

-Q: Where are the FAQs?

-A: They're coming soon.

 == Changelog ==